AstralBat64/DeepJS/README.md

 # DeepJS
 This is standalone javascript framework powered by deep learning artificial intelligence.
-It can build an operating system with 3 default options:
+It can build an operating system with 3 default features:

 1. Marketplace with empty secure account for sale
 2. World map with its history timeline